Henry Smith (lynching victim): Lynching

 A large crowd of from 5,000 to 15,000 people took Smith from his captors and placed him on a mule cart.
-They paraded him through town and to an open stretch of prairie between the cemetery and railroad tracks.
-There, organizers had built a 10-foot scaffold painted with the word "Justice."
+They paraded Smith through town and to an open stretch of prairie between the cemetery and railroad tracks.
+There, organizers had built a 10-foot scaffold painted with the word "Justice".

 Smith was tied up and tortured for 50 minutes by Henry Vance, Vance's 15-year-old son, and Vance's brother-in-law.
 The men placed hot irons under Smith's feet, burned his trunk and limbs, burned both eyes out with hot irons, and then shoved a hot iron down his throat.
 A February 2 article in the New York Sun reported: "Every groan from the fiend, every contortion of his body was cheered by the thickly packed crowd."
 The February 2 edition of the Boston Daily Globe deemed Smith's grotesque execution "White Savagery" and claimed, "Civilization Seemingly a Failure in Texas."

 Finally, the crowd poured coal oil (kerosene) over Smith and set the scaffold on fire.
 According to some newspaper accounts, Smith remained alive during the burning.
-After the rope binding Smith to the stake burned away, he fell off the scaffolding and attempted to get away, but onlookers kicked him back into the flames.
+After the rope binding, Smith fell off the scaffolding and attempted to get away, but onlookers kicked him back into the flames.
 After the fire reduced Smith's body to a brittle cinder, members of the crowd sifted through the ashes to collect Smith's bones and shards of wood as souvenirs.
 On February 6, the governor of Texas, Jim Hogg, referred to the lynching of Henry Smith as a "terrible holocaust" and railed against mob violence in the state.

-On February 8 the bullet-riddled body of William Butler, Smith's stepson, was found hanging from a tree.
+On February 8, the bullet-riddled body of William Butler, Smith's stepson, was found hanging from a tree.